-- One world of images, Pop Art, Op-Art, popular culture and the mass media.
-Art as a part of the world of images.
-Roy Lichtenstein, Wham! - Pop art is an art movement that emerged in the mid-1950s in Britain and the late 1950s in the United States.
-Among the early artists that shaped the pop art movement were Eduardo Paolozzi and Richard Hamilton in Britain, and Robert Rauschenberg and Jasper Johns in the United States. - Andy Warhol was one of the most important artists of pop art, which became extremely popular in the second half of the twentieth century. - Roy Lichtenstein is a pop art painter whose works, in a style derived from comic strips, portray the trivialization of culture endemic in contemporary American life. rogallery.com - Pop art was strongly influence by the ideas of the Dada movement. - We see 25 images of Marilyn Monroe in garish colours and 25 on the right in black and white.
+- Pop art is an art movement that emerged in the mid-1950s in Britain and the late 1950s in the United States and was strongly influenced by Dada. - The Western world was increasingly filled with commercial images, in newspapers, on billboards and on television.
+How did these differ from art?
+Some artists began to ask if there is actually only one world of images and artists are part of one enormous business.
+Andy Warhol became a central figure.
+He was a commercial artist and used commercial images to create his art. - (CLICK) On the left we see 25 images of Marilyn Monroe in garish colours and 25 on the right in black and white.
 These silkscreen prints are based on a still from the film Niagara made in 1953 the year Marilyn died from an overdose of sleeping pills.
 Although they initially look the same they are all slightly different as Warhol hand printed the images and changed the registration of each colour.
 In the right panel he has blurred and faded the images suggesting the star's death.
-The contrast between the bright colours and the monochrome also suggests life and death and the title, 'Diptych' suggest a religious altar piece.
-A secular altar to the popular star Marilyn Monroe.
+The contrast between the bright colours and the monochrome also suggests life and death and the title, 'Diptych' suggest a religious altar piece in two parts.
+It is a secular altar to the popular star Marilyn Monroe. - In other words he has taken an image from the commercial world and manipulated it to create something with another level of meaning.
+Or is it all, as Warhol thought, just different forms of doing business.